-We're looking forward to the launch of 5G in the UK.
-It's around 20 times faster than 4G, with the potential for even better speeds.
+Why should you care?
+To put it bluntly, 5G is around 20 times faster than 4G, with the potential for even better speeds.
 With 5G, you'll be able to stream video in 4K, and make 4K video calls.
 There are also benefits for mobile gaming because of 5G's lower latency.

 Xiaomi Mi Mix 3 5G

 This is an upgraded version of the Mi Mix 3 that launched in October (January in the UK), with its Snapdragon 845 chip swapped out for the Snapdragon 855 and X50 modem.
-It will be available in Onyx Black and Sapphire Blue.
+It is available in Onyx Black, with 6GB of RAM and 128GB storage.